Everest 2026 – The Irish Update

 Expedition Cost: €55k (~$64k USD)

 Padraig O’Hora (33) is from Ballina in Co.
 Mayo where he works as a liaison officer with Mayo Mental Health Association.
-He is a former Mayo inter-county footballer and has won Connacht SFC titles in 2020 and 2021 and National Football League title in 2023 with his native county.
-He retired from inter-county football in 2024 and began hiking and climbing later that year, reaching his first major summit in January 2025 on Aconcagua and climbing Gran Paradiso and Mt.
+He is a former and accomplished Mayo inter-county Senior Footballer and won Connacht SFC titles in 2020 and 2021 and National Football League title in 2023 with his native county.
+He retired from inter-county Gaelic Football in 2024 and began hiking and climbing later that year, reaching his first major summit in January 2025 on Aconcagua and climbing Gran Paradiso and Mt.
 Blanc later in 2025.
-He is a client within the Black Mountaineering team on Everest this Spring and has stated in recent interviews that he will be raising funds for Mayo Mental Health Association during the Everest climb.
-He has a personal idonate page which has raised almost €8000 towards his own expedition costs.
+He is a client within the Black Mountaineering team on Everest this Spring and this will be his first 8000m peak attempt.
+He will be using the climb to raise awareness for Mayo Mental Health Association and will be writing a diary for the Irish Times newspaper during the expedition.

 Personal Website: